Understanding White Label and Black Label Products

 - Shared Designs: Competitors may offer similar products.

-- Brand Challenges: Potential branding constraints may affect perceived value.
+- Brand Challenges: Potential constraints on perceived value.

 Black Label Pros: